bring/hedwig-react-components/packages/footer/README.md

 # Footer

-The footer is placed at the bottom of every page of the website.
+The footer is placed at the bottom of every page of the website and comes in two varieties: `Footer` and `SlimFooter`

 The footer contains the logo, links and button links to often used services, as well as links to our social media platforms.

-## Usage
+## Footer usage

 ### Install